Pandas offers versatile alternatives to traditional indexing methods with at

 Hopefully you'll get it on your own.
 It's pretty much like salads except you're looking for burger.
 All right.

 Here's the solution.
-We're going to say burgers df equals food df.
-And we're going to pass in our little Boolean comparison food df on the item column.
+We're going to say burgers DF = food DF, and we're going to pass in our little Boolean comparison, food DF on the item column.

 There's your three burgers.
 Now what about string replace?
 This is another method you can call on strings.
 We have string contains.

 So let's do just a little thing.
 Let's deliberately mess up the spelling of something.
-We're going to make a, we're going to set a column equal to itself, but with the string replace method called on it.
+We're going to set a column equal to itself but with the string replace method called on it.

-And then we'll print the statement.
+Then we'll print the statement.
 There you go.
-So that's a straight up simple Python regular string method called replace, which is built in here to pandas.
+So that's a straight-up simple Python regular string method called replace, which is built in here to pandas.

-So what we want to do is we're going to find salad and just mess up the spelling and then see if we can fix it again.
-So, and we call that on the column.
-We'll say food df item, set the item column equal to itself inside Boolean comparison of the item dot struh dot replace.
+So what we want to do is find salad, mess up the spelling, and then see if we can fix it again.
+We call that on the column.
+We'll say fooddf['item']

 Okay.
 Food df.
 Oh, let's see.

-We're going to the item.
-We're going to the string and we're replacing the word salad with something else.
-We're saying case is false.
+We're going to the item, we're going to the string, and we're replacing the word salad with something else.
+We're saying case=False

 Oh, you don't wrap it in here because it's just one column to one column.
 Whoa.
 Set a copy on a slice.